Ruben-Armas/public/wp-content/plugins/email-subscribers/readme.txt

 == Upgrade Notice ==

-= 5.7.4 =
+= 5.7.5 =

-* New: Added "Send Now" option for Post notification/Post digest campaigns [MAX]
+* New: Added "Save as Template" option in campaigns
-* Update: Tested up to WordPress 6.4.2
-* Update: Enhancements in campaign UI
-* Fix: Extra image tags getting added in the Campaign Classic editor
+* Fix: Email content not preserved when switching from Drag-n-Drop editor to Classic editor
-* Fix: Incorrect post shown in post notification campaign preview
+* Improvements: Disallow change in recipients after campaign has started sending

 == Changelog ==

+**5.7.5 (28.12.2023)**

+* New: Added "Save as Template" option in campaigns
+* Fix: Email content not preserved when switching from Drag-n-Drop editor to Classic editor
+* Improvements: Disallow change in recipients after campaign has started sending

 **5.7.4 (19.12.2023)**